samuel-vicentini/UI-clone-disneyplus/README.md

 </div>

 <br/>
-No diretório do projeto é possível ver as imagens mostrando os resultados do projeto.
+No diretório do projeto é possível ver as imagens mostrando o resultado final do projeto.
 <br/>

 ## Contato